The Board of Trustees may modify, amend or supplement this policy, as it deems necessary and appropriate.

 The Executive Director is authorized to make contributions to local organizations which advance the mission of the District.
 No more than one contribution per organization in a calendar year is allowed without prior approval of the Board of Trustees.
 The value of the contribution may not exceed $950 per organization in a calendar year without prior approval of the Board of Trustees.
 Marketing expenses do not count towards this limit.

 DISPOSAL OF SURPLUS LIBRARY PROPERTY

-The Board may dispose of real or personal property that it deems no longer necessary or useful for library purposes under the terms that the board deems best.
-District personal property (i.e. equipment, supplies, etc.) which is no longer necessary or useful for library purposes, may be disposed of in the following manner:
+The Board may dispose of real or personal property that it deems no longer necessary or useful for District purposes under the terms that the board deems best.
+District personal property (i.e. equipment, supplies, etc.) which is no longer necessary or useful for District purposes, may be disposed of in the following manner: